top of page

 The Doric Bungalow

-Other useful resources were the old colonial annual “blue books” containing statistics about everything to do with the country and its governance, and a one-off compendium I chanced upon – a kind of cross between a Lonely Planet Guide and Who’s Who.
-Coincidentally to my great joy this doorstopper of a book was published in 1906 and gave descriptions of every aspect of life there at the time as well as photographs and names of all the key players.
+Other useful resources included the old colonial annual “blue books,” which contained statistics about everything related to the country and its governance.
+I also stumbled upon a one-off compendium—a cross between a Lonely Planet Guide and Who’s Who.
+Coincidentally, this doorstopper of a book was published in 1906.
+It provided descriptions of every aspect of life at that time, along with photographs and names of all the key players.

-• Visit the location if possible, to capture a sense of the sounds, smells, ambience away from the tourist spots.
+• Visit the location if possible.
+Capture the sounds, smells, and ambience away from tourist spots.
 Look for little details that will add colour and help bring your descriptions to life.
-Obviously there will have been massive changes since the time you’re writing about – although I found many places in Sri Lanka that were almost exactly as they were in colonial days.
+While many places in Sri Lanka have changed, I found many that were almost exactly as they were in colonial days.

-• If you can’t visit in person then read as widely and deeply as possible (well do that anyway of course!) and consult maps – especially historical ones.
-Diaries and memoirs are invaluable material.
+• Read widely and deeply.
+If you can’t visit in person, consult maps—especially historical ones.
+Diaries and memoirs are invaluable resources.

-• Search Youtube for anything appropriate – old movies and newsreels, rail journeys (it’s amazing how many young travellers hang out of train windows for hours with their camera-phones recording!).
-Timing journeys is also important – as well as remembering that roads were often just tracks and there were only a couple of dozen motor cars in Ceylon at the time of my book.
+• Search YouTube for appropriate content.
+Old movies, newsreels, and rail journeys can provide a wealth of information.
+It’s amazing how many young travellers hang out of train windows for hours with their camera phones recording!
+Timing journeys is important, as roads were often just tracks, and there were only a couple of dozen motor cars in Ceylon at the time of my book.

-• Clothes are important.
-Contemporary photos and sketches as well as visits to museums will help here – but remember if your book is in the tropics to pay attention to how dress would be modified – lighter fabrics such as linens and muslins – even though they must still have been terribly stifling compared to the little we can get away with today!
-Looking at old photos it is astonishing how many men continued to wear heavy suits with standup collars and ties and felt hats even in the blistering heat.
+• Pay attention to clothing.
+Contemporary photos and sketches, along with visits to museums, will help here.
+Remember that if your book is set in the tropics, dress would be modified to lighter fabrics such as linens and muslins.
+It’s astonishing how many men wore heavy suits with stand-up collars and ties, even in the blistering heat.
 Standards, dear boy, standards!

 Find out more about The Star of Ceylon *here